 - Epidermal growth factor (EGF) – an essential protein and powerful cell regenerator that supports cell renewal and wound repair.
-Found in the Growth Factor Serum and Growth Factor Serum Plus.
+Found in the Pro Youth -10 Bio 53 Matrix and Bio 53 Matrix Plus

 - Mandelic acid – this is a safe go-to acid that universally may be used successfully on all skins of color.
 Derived from almonds, this antiseptic rejuvenating acid has lightening and restorative properties.
-Found in the Mandelic Arginine Serum.
+Found in the Pro Youth -10 Mandelic Rejuvenator

 - AHAs – naturally occurring, nontoxic organic acids.
 The most commonly used include glycolic (from sugar cane) and lactic (from milk).
 Others include malic (apples), tartaric (grapes) and citric (citrus) acid.

 - Salicylic acid – a beta-hydroxy acid extracted from wintergreen and birch.
 It is a relatively safe, low-risk acid, as it is self-neutralizing and produces a drying and lifting effect.
-Found in the Beta Green Tea Cleanser and Salicylic Serum.
+Found in the Acne Remedies Green Tea Beta Cleanse and Salicylic "A" Serum.

 - Retinol – a vitamin A derivative that converts to retinoic acid and is a DNA regulator.
 It assists in the synthesis of collagen, aids in the formation of blood vessels and encourages healthy cell formation.
-Found in the ChronoPeptide A.
+Found in the Pro Youth -10 ChronoPeptide A.

 - Melanin suppressants – typically a combination of natural lightening ingredients such as kojic acid, L-arbutin, azelaic acid, L-ascorbic acid.
 Look to the Rhonda Allison Melanin Suppressant Solution to brighten the skin, and provide antibacterial and antioxidant support, while minimizing PIH during the peel.
 Found in the Melanin Suppressant Solution.

 - Thermus thermophilus ferment extract – a deep-sea microorganism used to fight free radicals.
-Found in the Sea Gems.
+Found in the Pro Youth -10 DNAge Reversal.

 The next blog post will cover two new treatments we’ve created specifically for skin of color.